fkie-cad/amides/README.md

 ./bin/train.py --benign-samples "../data/socbed/process_creation/train"  --events-dir "../data/sigma/events/windows/process_creation" --rules-dir "../data/sigma/rules/windows/process_creation" --type "misuse" --malicious-samples-type "rule_filters" --search-params  --cv 5 --mcc-scaling --mcc-threshold 0.5  --result-name "misuse_model"  --out-dir "models/process_creation"
 ```

-a misuse classification models is trained using the benign command-lines in `../data/socbed/process_creation/train` and the SIEM rule filters in `./data/sigma/events/windows/process_creation`.
+a misuse classification models is trained using the benign command lines in `../data/socbed/process_creation/train` and the SIEM rule filters in `./data/sigma/events/windows/process_creation`.

 The final model is encapsulated into a `TrainingResult` object, together with the transformed training data vectors, the feature extractor, and the scaler.
 The object gets pickled into the location specified by the `--out-dir` flag.
-An additional JSON-File containing basic information on model parameters, etc. is also generated in the same location.
+An additional JSON file containing basic information on model parameters etc. is also generated in the same location.

 After training, the model needs to be validated.
 The `validate.py` script loads model and data from the pickled `TrainingResult` object and calculates decision function values on the specified validation dataset.